mtyka/mtyka.github.io/_posts/2016-12-11-lostpla-casting-glass.markdown

 The first involves building a wall around the piece that's stuck to the base plate.
 I often use corrugated plastic to make the barrier.
 I use wax and/or plasticine to seal the bottom of the wall.
 Since the piece is upside down, the wall needs to be about 1-2 inches taller than the highest point of the mold such that the mold later has a thick enough bottom.
 The second way involves taking a suitably sized cardboard box and a plastic bag.
 I line the inside of the cardboard with the bag, taping it to the side.
 Later I will fill the "bucket" with plaster and then lower the piece down into it from the top, hanging from the support board.
 In this case I usually use a long slender support so that I have space to add additional plaster if needed.

 Time to pour the plaster mix.
 For glass casting the mold mix is 1:1:1 silica:plaster:water, by weight.
 The silica is 200 mesh finely ground silica.
 It acts as a refractory material, i.e. it helps withstand the heat.
 The plaster is simple potter's plaster.
 I thoroughly mix these at 1:1 as dry powders first.
 This ensures very thorough mixing later so there aren't pockets of just plaster or just silica.
 To mix the plaster you always add the powder mix to a bucket of water.
-I guestimate the final amount I need for the mold.
+I guesstimate the final amount I need for the mold.
 You need a little over half the final volume in water.
 Perhaps 60% or so.
 Better too much than too little, nothing more annoying than having to mix another batch in a rush.
 Eyeballing the amount of plaster needed I found fiendishly difficult.
 Either way, you start with a bucket of water and slowly add the powder mix until a dry island appears at the top of the water surface, which doesn't sink in anymore.
 It's important not to stir during that time.
 Usually by the time the last of the plaster mix is added there's a little island in the middle of the bucket surrounded by water.
 I usually wait a minute and let more of the air escape and the plaster soak through.
 Then, if it's a small amount I mix it with my hands or in case of larger amount, I use a drill with a mixer attachment.
 Avoid whisking in air, this is the opposite of pancake making.

 <img src="/assets/casting/face_coat.jpg">

 For many molds I will first do a face coat and then finish the mold in second pour.
-The first coat I pour on, and work into all the details using a brush, ladling it on and on until it becomes thick enough to stick, forming a thick-ish layer over the positive.
+The first coat I pour on, and work into all the details using a brush, ladling it on and on until it becomes thick enough to stick, forming a thickish layer over the positive.
 This step ensures every crevice is filled and also reduces the amount of surface bubbles since working in the material with your hands or a brush tends to pop any bubbles or promote them rising to the surface.
 As the plaster hardens I rake in some grooves with my fingers to provide a good interlocking with the second, poured, layer.
-For most molds I set in some fiberglass around the outside and sometimes additional fibreglass ribbon if the mold is particularly slender.
+For most molds I set in some fiberglass around the outside and sometimes additional fiberglass ribbon if the mold is particularly slender.
 There is nothing worse than a cracked, burst mold with oozing glass emerging spilling in the kiln.
 I then mix a second batch of plaster and pour it in.
 Generally I do both layers in one sitting.
 You don't want the face coat to dry out and then pour the second one.